 Mission Accomplished on June 23, 2012

-While on his second deployment, Marine Sniper Corporal Daniel Peterson was lost both legs after an explosion in the Southern Helmand Province of Afghanistan on July 24, 2010.
+On July 24, 2010, while on his second deployment, Marine Sniper Corporal Daniel Peterson lost both legs after an explosion in the Southern Helmand Province of Afghanistan.

 Returning from a classified mission, the Sniper Team was making their way along a tree line while returning to base when a bomb exploded, hurling Cpl Peterson more than ten feet into the air.
 Landing in the crater created by the explosion, Daniel immediately knew he was seriously injured.